deathworlders/online/content/book/deathworlders/chapter-26-blood-ash.md

 “And you’re omniscient enough to spot that single integer.”
 She poisoned the sentence with as much sarcastic bile as she could summon.

 “An exaggeration for illustrative purpose.”
 Six waved a hand dismissively.
-“Let us go with a more realistic difference of scale: A hundred billion versus a mere, oh... seven and a half billion?
+“Let us go with a more realistic difference of scale: A hundred billion versus a mere, oh...seven and a half billion?
 Or, less believably perhaps but I promise completely true to life: A hundred trillion versus a mere seven and a half billion.
 What then?”

 “Oh come on!”
 Ash’s defensive body language evaporated.
 She leaned forward, straightened up, frowned.
 “That’s… what is that, a hundred thousand to one?
 How is the smaller group EVER going to be a threat?”